-Milan Yerkovich: Stress is really a gift, if you will because it sheds light on my weaknesses.
-It gives me a clear picture of where I am on the inside, and it also helps me know where I need to grow, possibly.
-But the other thing it does is it offers an opportunity for intimacy.
+Milan Yerkovich: Stress is really a gift because it sheds light on my weaknesses.
+It gives me a clearer picture of where I am on the inside.
+And it also helps me know where I need to grow, possibly.
+But the other thing it does is it offers an opportunity for intimacy

 Jim: Yeah.
 Kay, define stress.
 Somebody might be saying, “I don’t know if that qualifies as stress.”

-Kay: Well, I think, really, when you ask someone if they’re stressed, what they’re feeling, it’s always a difficult emotion.
-Um, I’m annoyed.
+Kay Yerkovich: Well, I think, really, when you ask someone if they’re stressed, what they’re feeling, it’s always a difficult emotion.
+I’m annoyed.
 I’m anxious.
 I’m hurt.
 You’re dealing with a difficult emotion.
 And, really, our ability to deal with stress is kind of related to how our families taught us to deal with difficult emotions.

 Kay: Ah, if you took the – you know, the measure of their blood pressure or their cortisol levels in their blood, which indicate stress, it’d would be very high even though they’ll tell you, “I’m not stressed.”
 And then other people feel a lot of stress over even what we might think small things.